StarTropics: Gameplay

 StarTropics is played from a 2D, top-down perspective, similar to role-playing games of the time.
 The game is divided into several chapters; in each chapter, players take control of the protagonist, Mike Jones, exploring various settlements and other areas of interest and interacting with non-player characters to obtain more information.
 The player is then usually tasked with locating the source of a local calamity or disturbance.
 In dungeons, the game switches to a closer view and introduces various obstacles and enemies, which the player must either navigate or destroy to progress.

 Mike primarily wields a yo-yo, which is renamed "star" in the Virtual Console release.
 As the player progresses, they unlock more weapons and tools, including several items influenced by American baseball.

 The original NES release of the game was packaged with a physical letter, which set up the story and was used in its plot.
-The reason this was added is believed to be as a counter-measure against potential piracy of the game.
 During gameplay, the player is prompted to dip the letter in water to reveal a hidden code (747), which is required to progress in the game.
 In response to questions from fans, the code was also published in Nintendo Power.
 In the Wii Virtual Console release, the letter was added to the electronic manual, which plays an animation of the letter being dipped in water before revealing the code.
 For the Nintendo Switch release, Nintendo provided the code on their official customer support website.